 The receiver is actually made of both metal and plastic.
 There is a metal frame, but plastic on the sides.
 At first that kind of bugged me because plastic is less robust than metal, but then I realized that the receivers are rarely going to take physical punishment.
 They will be away from the talent on camera or in a bag.
 So making the receiver plastic is going to be beneficial because is will reduce the weight.
 Having a lighter bag seems to be the flavor of the day for many sound mixers.

 There are the two SMA ports for antennas that I mentioned before, as well as a variety of menu buttons, a USB-C port on the bottom for charging, and two 3.5mm TRS outputs for the individual channels.
 By the way, you are able to set in the menu whether you want the audio to come out of one TRS output in case you are feeding both channels into a DSLR (that’s what that TRS to locking TRS is for).

 Overall in size, I’d compare it more to one of my Lectrosonics UCR-411a‘s than I would my SRc receivers.
-As you can see above, it’s a tiny bit wider than the 411a, but solidly less.
+As you can see above, it’s a tiny bit wider than the 411a, but solidly less long.
 Their face sizes are pretty comparable.
 The Connect definitely feels lighter in the hand though, which is helpful in reducing bag weight.